-In the last post, One-click access to Visio Online , we described different ways to quickly access Visio Online.
-In this blog, we'll discuss how our users can easily share their Visio diagrams with their team, partners, clients and other stakeholders inside or outside their organization.
-They will be able to view the shared drawings in high fidelity using Visio Online.
+In the last post, One-click access to Visio for the web, we described different ways to quickly access Visio.
+In this blog, we'll discuss how our users can easily share their Visio diagrams with their team, partners, clients, and other stakeholders inside or outside their organization.
+They will be able to view the shared drawings in high fidelity using Visio for the web.

-Open your drawing in Visio Online and click on the Share button available in the top-right corner of the application.
-Depending on whether you are using Visio Online to view or edit, you will see one of the following:
+Open your drawing in Visio for the web and click on the Share button available in the top-right corner of the application.
+Depending on whether you are using the Visio web app to view or edit, you will see one of the following:

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.